Ma-Pe-Ma/Shutter-Controller/ReadMe.md

 ## Features

 ### Working principle
-The shutter is controlled by an [ESP8226](https://www.espressif.com/en/products/socs/esp8266), only two pins are used: one for signalling up, and one for signalling down.
+The shutter is controlled by an [ESP8226](https://www.espressif.com/en/products/socs/esp8266), the code of which is implemented as a [PlatformIO](https://platformio.org/) project.

+Only two pins are used: one for signalling up, and one for signalling down.
 For both signals a seperate relay is used to turn on the power circuit to move the shutter to the proper direction (up or down).

 There is no feedback for the current position of the shutter so it's only possible to operate it for a given amount of time.
 The speed of the rolling is assumed constant so a setting operation's duration can be calculated by the current position, the next position and by the speed.